Skip to content

 Trump’s proposal would also affect employers as employees find ways to request more overtime work, raising employer labor costs.
 For some employers, the increased attractiveness of overtime work may fit well with their existing operations.
 For other employers, they may need to be more aggressive to contain overtime requests as total labor costs rise.

 We can illustrate the potential revenue loss of gaming (excluding any increases in overtime hours worked) by looking at the Bureau of Labor Statistics estimates for 2023, which show that 34.4 million workers reported working more than 40 hours a week.
-Exempting all pay associated with working more than 40 hours per workweek, as opposed to overtime pay as defined by FLSA rules, could have a fiscal cost of up to $1.1 trillion over 10 years (not including interest costs).
+Exempting all pay associated with working more than 40 hours per workweek from income taxes and both sides of the payroll tax, as opposed to overtime pay as defined by FLSA rules, could have a fiscal cost of $3.1 trillion over 10 years (not including interest costs).

-Table 1.
-Revenue Estimate for Exempting All Overtime Pay from the Individual Income Tax (in Billions)
+Conventional Revenue Estimate for Exempting All Overtime Pay from the Individual Income Tax (Billions of Dollars)

 20252026202720282029203020312032203320342025 to 2034

 Note: Revenue estimates hold the ratio of overtime pay to total compensation constant, and so exclude behavioral shifting to increase overtime pay.
-Estimates assume overtime pay is taxed at a marginal rate of 12 percent, on average.
+Estimates 1-4 assume overtime pay is taxed at a marginal income tax rate of 12 percent, on average, and estimate 5 assumes overtime pay is taxed at a marginal income tax rate of 18 percent, on average.

 Source: Author calculations based on BLS and CBO data.